-Seagrass Conservation
+Protect Seagrass

 What are seagrasses?

 Seagrasses are flowering plants living in shallow, sheltered areas along our coast.
 Their bright green leaves form large meadows under the sea, all full of life, with animals of all shapes and sizes.
 Many species of animals depend on seagrass for food and shelter.
 Shellfish, seahorses, manatees and sea turtles, dugong and sharks all need seagrass for food and habitat.
 Seagrass absorbs huge amounts of carbon so it is important in the fight against climate change.
+Take a look at the spotted catshark who calls seagrass meadows home.

 Many people depend on seagrass meadows, and the meadows provide landscapes which connect.
 Seagrass meadows give key nutrition to nearly 3 billion people, as well as 50% of animal protein to 400 million people around the world.
 They form the basis of the world’s primary fishing grounds, since they supply over 20 of the fisheries in the world.
 Take a look at Fauna and Flora International who have an article on what seagrass is, why it matters and how we can help.